EuropePMC/techblog/drafts/2018-06-05-searching-text-html-pages.md

  2. **HTML encodes special characters.** An example is the character ">".
 It is encoded as `&gt;` inside the HTML page.
 For an example consider the page http://europepmc.org//abstract/MED/28385055 and click on the "Gene Disease Open Targets" checkbox.<br/><br/>
  [![Annotation containing HTML encoded characters][image_MED28385055]][image_MED28385055]
 ***Figure 2**: Annotation containing HTML-encoded characters*<br/>
 The text of the annotation contains the character ">".
-Our solution was to encode the annotation text as it would appear in an HTML page and then perform an exact match search.
+Our solution was to encode the annotation text as it would appear in an HTML page (replacing > with &gt;) and then perform an exact match search.

  3. **Lack of correspondence between the text of the annotation and text inside the HTML page.** For an example consider the page http://europepmc.org/articles/PMC3558359 and click on the "Gene Function" checkbox.<br/><br/>
  [![Annotation containing Greek characters][image_PMC3558359]][image_PMC3558359]